refuel-ai/autolabel/docs/guide/llms/llms.md

 # Large Language Models (LLMs)

 Autolabel supports multiple LLMs for labeling data.
-Some LLMs are available by calling an API with the appropriate API keys (OpenAI, Anthropic, etc.) while others can be run locally (such as the ones available on Huggingface).
+Some LLMs are available by calling an API with the appropriate API keys (OpenAI, Anthropic, etc.) while others can be run locally (such as the ones available on Hugging Face).
 The LLM used to label can be controlled using the `provider` and `name` keys in the dictionary specified under `model` in the input config.

 Each LLM belongs to an LLM provider -- which refers to the organization or open-source framework through which we are able to access the LLM.
 A full list of LLM providers and LLMs that are currently supported is provided towards the end of this page.